 It would be cool to include the salt mine tour on a Saturday but this tour is only available from Monday to Friday at 9:30 am, 11 am, 2:30 pm and 4:00 pm.

-So if you are going on a weekday, you can first follow my itinerary and then join this salt mine tour in the afternoon.
+So if you are going on a weekday, you can first follow my itinerary (minus the Loule Saturday Market and Gypsy Market) and then join this salt mine tour in the afternoon.

-I hope so!
-I really enjoyed my time in Loulé.
+No matter what you choose, I hope you visit the charming town because I enjoyed my time in Loulé.
 The town itself is so quaint and walkable.
-You can spend half a day to see everything or you can take your time and spend the entire day in this charming town.
+You can spend half a day seeing everything or take your time and spend the entire day in this little town.

 Let me know in the comments if you have any questions about travelling to Loulé or anything else about the quaint little town.